marcoromanelli-github/docs/software/tmux.md

 To quickly identify panes:
 1. Press `Ctrl+b`, release
 2. Press `q`
-This will briefly display large numbers in the middle of each pane, as shown in [Reference to image showing pane numbers].
+This will briefly display large numbers in the middle of each pane, as shown in the image above (containg the numbers)

 ### Resizing Panes